gurveersingh25/smart-loan-crm/README.md

 ## 📂 Data Handling
 ---
-- All sensitive customer data is stored in `instance/site.db`
+- All sensitive customer data is stored in Surpass (free version)
-- ML artifacts (`mudra_model.pkl`) is downloaded externally to keep the repository light
+- ML artifacts (`mudra_model.pkl` and encoders) are stored locally in the repository
 - Label encoders ensure consistent categorical mapping
 ---

 ## 🔧 Notes for Developers